Seismic Airgun Testing

 Seismic airguns are used to find oil and gas deep underneath the ocean floor.
 Their use can be very harmful to marine life.
 Oceana works hard to prevent the dangerous practice of seismic airgun blasting, which is the first step toward offshore drilling.

 Seismic airguns are used to find oil and gas deep beneath the ocean floor.
 The airguns are so loud that they can disturb, injure and even kill marine life.
 They can also harm commercial fisheries and disrupt coastal economies.
 These blasts are repeated every ten seconds, 24 hours a day, for days to weeks at a time.
-Seismic airgun blasting could injure as many as 138,000 whales and dolphins and some could be killed.
-It will also disturb millions more, according to government estimates.
+Seismic airgun blasting could injure as many as 138,000 whales and dolphins and disturb millions more.